Fine-grained dynamics of entanglement in non-integrable quenches far across the Ising quantum critical point: Results for the mixed-field Ising spin chain

-\textit{Paramagnetic to ferromagnetic quench---} We first show results for the case of quenching from the paramagnetic ground state at $(J,h_x,h_z) \!=\! (-0.2,-1,0)$ to the ferromagnetic side $(J,h_x,h_z) \!=\! (-1,-0.1,-0.5)$.
 In Fig.\ref{fig:fig1} we show the dynamical behaviour of pure state bipartite entanglement entropies for half-chain as well as small subsystems of up to four spins, as measured by von Neumann and Renyi-2 entanglement entropy as well as single-copy entanglement entropies.
 The highly (and seemingly persistent) oscillatory behaviour of (von Neumann and Renyi) entanglement entropies in this quench, attributed to the slow growth of entanglement due to confinement in the non-integrable ferromagnetic side, is known from the literature and is being shown here for completeness.
 It is worth noting that the maxima and minima of entanglement entropies of the various considered subsystems occur at almost the same instants of time, approximately irrespective of the size of the subsystem, and there exists a time-scale of $\sim 1.55$ seconds between consecutive minima (or maxima), and $\sim 0.78$ seconds between a pair of consecutive minimum and maximum.
 We also take notice of the non-analytic cusps in the dynamics of single-copy entanglement entropies of half-chains and subsystems of three and four spins (but not of one and two spins).
 These cusps are due to avoided crossings (or approximately so) between the largest two eigenvalues of the corresponding reduced density matrices, and the first avoided crossing can overlap with the first point (in time) of a dynamical quantum phase transition in this same paramagnetic-to-ferromagnetic quench \cite{Nicola2021}.
-See also \cite{Li2025,Kehrein2024} in which cusps in the same quantity appear in the Page curve of Hamiltonian dynamics, but only in the thermodynamic limit unlike the present case, which indicates the point of maximal pure state bipartite entanglement after which the system starts "cooling" off and is considered to signify a first-order-like phase transition in the Page curve.
+See also \cite{Li2025,Kehrein2024} in which cusps in the same quantity (named there as the min-entropy) appear in the Page curve of Hamiltonian dynamics, but only in the thermodynamic limit unlike the present case.
+In that case, the time at which a cusp in this quantity appears indicates the point of maximal pure state bipartite entanglement after which the system starts "cooling" off and is considered to signify a first-order-like phase transition in the Page curve \cite{Page1993}.
 Moreover, given that the largest eigenvalue of a density matrix corresponds to the ground state of the corresponding entanglement Hamiltonian \cite{Dalmonte2022}, which in a sense is an effectively reduced Hamiltonian corresponding to the mixed state denoted by the said density matrix, non-analyticities in the logarithm of the largest eigenvalue corresponds to non-analytic changes (such as phase transitions) in the ground state space of the corresponding entanglement Hamiltonian \cite{Kehrein2024}.